 Cost-Sharing Reductions Eligibility

-The following eligibility criteria must be met in order to be eligible for cost-sharing reductions:
+The following eligibility criteria must be met to be eligible for cost-sharing reductions:

 - Be eligible to enroll in a Qualified Health Plan (QHP)

-- Meet the criteria for eligibility for a Premium Credit Tax
+- Meet the requirements for eligibility for a Premium Credit Tax

 - Have an annual household income at or below 250% of the Federal Poverty Level (FPL)

 Cost-Sharing Reductions are based on annual household income and family size.

 For individuals and families with income below 250% of the FPL, their out-of-pocket maximum for a Silver plan (not including the premium) will be below the standard out-of-pocket maximum ($6,600 for individual and $13,200 for a family in 2015).
 In particular:

 - for people with income from 100% to 200% FPL, the annual out-of-pocket maximum is $2,250 per individual and $4,500 per family